Anamika1930/Forever-TrendHive/README.md

 ## Introduction

-This project is a **Forever TrendHive** built using the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).
+This project is a **Bazario TrendHive** built using the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).
 The website allows users to explore products, filter and sort items, select product variants (like size), add items to the cart, and place orders using either **Cash on Delivery** or online payment methods (**Stripe** and **Razorpay**).
 Additionally, the project includes an admin dashboard for managing products and orders.

 The project is fully deployed on **Vercel**, ensuring easy accessibility and scalability.